 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.

 Critically analyzes emergence and impact of specific technologies on contemporary cultures and the core concepts surrounding these technologies, including legal, social, ethical issues and the technology's relationship to core information security issues.
-Students develop a significant research project which, communicated through written, oral and digital means, shows a critical understanding of technologies and their impact via multiple disciplinary perspectives and how to communicate their findings, bot verbally and non-verbally, through ethically and culturally aware means.
+Students develop a significant research project employing multiple disciplinary perspectives.
+This project will be communicated ethically and with cultural awareness through written, oral and digital means, showing a critical understanding of technologies and their impact.
 Read More »